-- The parties, or two arbitrators, are unable to reach an agreement expected of them under such procedure, (e.g., the parties fail to appoint a sole arbitrator, or the arbitrators fail to appoint the third arbitrator of the tribunal); - A third party, including an institution, fails to perform any function entrusted to it under such procedure.356
+- The parties, or two arbitrators, are unable to reach an agreement expected of them under such procedure (e.g. the parties fail to appoint a sole arbitrator, or the arbitrators fail to appoint the third arbitrator of the tribunal); - A third party, including an institution, fails to perform any function entrusted to it under such procedure.

-In case of any of these types of failures, any party may request the Basic Civil Court in Skopje to undertake the necessary measure and provide aid in the constitution of the tribunal.357
+In case of any of these types of failures, any party may request the Basic Civil Court in Skopje to undertake the necessary measure and provide aid in the constitution of the tribunal.

-The LICA recognizes the principle of "competence-competence."
-Article 16, titled Competence of arbitral tribunal to rule on its jurisdiction, explicitly provides that "the arbitral tribunal may rule on its own jurisdiction, including any objections to the existence or validity of the arbitration agreement".
-The parties have the right to raise a plea about the lack of jurisdiction of the tribunal, however, not later than the submission of the statement of defense.
+The LICA recognized the principle of competence-competence.
+Article 16, titled Competence of an arbitral tribunal to rule on its jurisdiction, explicitly provides that "the arbitral tribunal may rule on its own jurisdiction, including any objections to the existence or validity of the arbitration agreement".
+The parties have the right to raise a plea about the lack of jurisdiction of the tribunal, however, not later than the submission of the statement of defence.
 Appointment or participation in the appointment of an arbitrator does not preclude the parties from raising objections to the jurisdiction of the tribunal.
-In relation to a situation where one of the parties deems that the arbitral tribunal is exceeding its scope of authority, a plea should be made as soon as the matter alleged to be beyond the scope of the tribunal's authority is raised during the arbitral proceedings.
-These deadlines are not preclusive, as the arbitral tribunal has the right to admit later pleas if it considers the delay justified.
+In relation to a situation where one of the parties deems that the arbitral tribunal is beyond the scope of the tribunal's authority, a plea should be made as soon as the matter alleged to beyond the scope of the tribunal's authority is raised during the proceedings.
 These deadlines are not preclusive, as the arbitral tribunal has the right to admit later pleas if it considers the delay justified.

-While the arbitral tribunal has the competence to decide on its own jurisdiction, the parties may raise objections for lack of jurisdiction in front of state courts as well.
-The standard of review by national courts in relation to a tribunal's decision on its own jurisdiction is established within Article 8 of the LICA, which is a verbatim adoption of Article 8 of the UNICTRAL Model Law.
+While the tribunal has the competence to decide on its own jurisdiction, the parties may raise objections for lack of jurisdiction in front of state courts as well.
+The standard of review by national courts in relation to a tribunal's decision on its own jurisdiction is established within Article 8 LICA, which is a verbatim adoption of Article 8 UNCITRAL Model Law.
 Consequently, the LICA has adopted the same standard of review of arbitral agreements by courts as the UNCITRAL Model Law - national courts have broader power to review arbitral agreements, and if the question of the validity of the arbitration agreement is raised in front of national courts, judges have powers not only to conduct prima facie review of the arbitral agreement but to conduct a more thorough analysis.
-360